oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-learn-lz/readme.md

 &nbsp;

 ## 2. Before you Start
+### 2.1 Have an OCI Account
 Anyone can run the OCI-Learn-LZ exercises.
 If you don't have an OCI Paid Account, to execute the exercises you will need and [OCI Free Tier](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier.htm) account.

 **Note** that an OCI Free Tier account after a predefined time or initial credits consumed, is automatically limited to use Always Free resources - if not upgraded.
-If this is your case, you need to free all VCNs resources as exercise 2 will use two VCNs which is the limite of the always free model.
+If this is your case, you need to free all VCNs resources as exercise 2 will use two VCNs which is the limit of the always free model.

+&nbsp;

+### 2.2 Clone this Repository
+Before you progress further we recommend to clone this repository and use an IDE for the exercises (e.g., Visual Builder Studio).

 &nbsp;